Academic Catalog

 Examines limits, continuity, the derivative, differentiation of elementary functions, applications of the derivative and an introduction to the antiderivative.
 The first of a four-part sequence.

-Prerequisite: MATH 150, placement based on SAT and high school background or department approval
+Prerequisite: MATH 150, placement based on SAT scores, high school background or department approval

 Attributes: Quantitative Reasoning (CMA)